 Pyrgos is, by the way, Santorini’s old capital city.
 It’s a picturesque town with a castle, a monastery and 33 churches: that’s a lot!
 It’s not as visited as the rest of the towns in Santorini because it doesn’t have a view to the caldera, but it’s quite interesting.
 In Pyrgos you can find boutique and budget hotels with lower prices.
 As Karterados, it’s recommended to have your own transportation.

-Disadvantages of staying in Karterados or Pyrgos: as in other parts in Santorini, you will need to rent a bike, a car and a quad.
+As in other parts in Santorini, you will need to rent a bike, a car or a quad.

 What’s the best area where to stay Santorini?

-If you’re looking for a memorable and unique hotel experience in the most beautiful part of the island, then choose a boutique hotel in Oía or Imerovigli.
+- If you’re looking for a unique and memorable hotel experience, then splurge and book your stay in the most beautiful part of the island: choose a boutique hotel in Oía or Imerovigli.

-If you travel with a tight budget but you still want to stay in the most beautiful part of Santorini, then book your hotel in Fira or Firostefani.
+- If you’re travel on a budget but you still want to stay in the most beautiful part of Santorini, then book your hotel in Fira or Firostefani.

-If you want to explore Santorini on your own and not spend much in accommodation, then look for a hotel in Karterados or Pyrgos or at Kamari and Perissa beaches.
+- If you want save as much as possible on accommodation and you don’t mind a little bit of driving, then look for a hotel in Karterados or Pyrgos or at Kamari and Perissa beaches.
 You can also find apartments, hostels, camping areas and airbnb options in the island.
-Take into account that you will have to spend a bit more in transportation if you choose to stay a bit away from the touristy areas.
+Take into account that you end up spending a bit more in transportation if you choose to stay a bit away from the touristy areas.

-Prices varies depending on the season.
+Prices vary depending on the season.
 If your trip is in peak season (june to september) try to book your stay well in advance.